philrz/super/docs/language/search-expressions.md

 {{% tip "Note" %}}

-When processing [Super Binary](../formats/bsup.md) data, the SuperDB runtime performs a multi-threaded Boyer-Moore scan over decompressed data buffers before parsing any data.
+When processing [Super Binary (BSUP)](../formats/bsup.md) data, the SuperDB runtime performs a multi-threaded Boyer-Moore scan over decompressed data buffers before parsing any data.
 This allows large buffers of data to be efficiently discarded and skipped when searching for rarely occurring values.
-For a [SuperDB data lake](../commands/super-db.md), a planned feature will use [Super Columnar](../formats/csup.md) files to further accelerate searches.
+For a [SuperDB data lake](../commands/super-db.md), a planned feature will use [Super Columnar (CSUP)](../formats/csup.md) files to further accelerate searches.

 {{% /tip %}}